Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 Why:

-- Oils or residues alter surface energy and wetting behavior.
+- Oils and handling residues alter surface energy and wetting behavior on the powder.

 How to detect: